Skip to content

 To delete a CITE role template, follow these steps:

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

-2. Under the CITE Roles Administration View, select the role template to be deleted and click on the Trash Can Icon next to the role template.
+2. Under the CITE Roles Administration View, select the role template you want to delete and click the Trash Can icon next to the role template.

 Search For a CITE Role Template